NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ![QC plots](qc.png)

-After calculating the qualtiy statistics, we apply (some rather artibtrary) cutoffs, to remove outlier cells. *How many cells do we have left after quality filtering in this example?*
+After calculating the quality statistics, we apply (some rather arbitrary) cutoffs, to remove outlier cells. *How many cells do we have left after quality filtering in this example?*

 ```